 (Rice topped with stir-fried pork and basil and Fried egg)

 This dish can be cooked with pork (Ka-prao Moo), Chicken (Ka-prao Kai) and beef (Ka-prao Neua), just ask.
 It can be pretty spicy, especially since those naughty little green chillies that are good at hiding under the green basil leaves!
 Ask ‘Mai Ped’ if you can’t eat it spicy.
 Note that the photo below has no Kai Dao (fried egg)

 2. Khao Pad Kai (Fried rice with chicken)

 The Khao Pad Ka has a nice smell, a great texture without ever being dry or stuffy, and a few bits of salt that add a delicate fun touch.

 3. Khao Pad Nam Prik Moo Tod

 Fried rice with chilli relish topped with fried pork.
 This is Boon’s signature dish.
 Rice is fried with just the right amount of Thai chilli relish it’s not too overwhelming.
 Topped with fried pork (You can ask for fried chicken or fried shrimp instead), so it’s better than ordinary fried rice but still simple for a really good one-dish lunch.

-There are many more dishes to enjoy, but these are the 3 all-times winners!
+There are many more dishes to enjoy, but these are the 3 all-time winners!